House of Holkar

-The Holkars (Pronunciation: [ɦo(ː)ɭkəɾ]) were a dynasty of Maratha Confederacy of India.
-The Holkars were generals under Peshwa Baji Rao I, and later became Maharajas of Indore in Central India as an independent member of the Maratha Empire until 1818.
-Later, their kingdom became a princely state under the protectorate of British India.
+The Holkars (pronunciation: [ɦo(ː)ɭkəɾ]) were the ruling house of the Indore State of the Maratha Confederacy, and earlier held the rank of Subahdar under Peshwa Baji Rao I of the Maratha Empire.
+When the Maratha Confederacy began to weaken due to internal clashes, the Holkars declared themselves the rulers of Indore in Central India, existing as an autonomous member of the Maratha Confederacy until 1818.
+Later, their kingdom became a princely state under the British protection.

-The dynasty was founded with Malhar Rao, who joined the service of the Peshwas of the Maratha Empire in 1721, and quickly rose to the rank of Subedar.
-The name of the dynasty was associated with the title of the ruler, who was known informally as Holkar Maharaja.
+Usha Devi Holkar, 15th Maharani of Indore, is the current titular head.

-Establishment of Holkar rule
+Rise of Holkar as Subahdar

-The Holkars were of Dhangar origin.
+The Holkars were of Gadaria Caste -Dhangar origin.